quick2063706271/DonateNow/README.md

 #### Update Blocklist from User ID (PATCH)
 Request URL: http://localhost:6001/api/admin/blocklist
 <br/>This route identifies a user from the User ID, and block or unblock his account.
 <br/>This route is expected to authenticate user and verify the current user is admin, then extracts a specific user's information from the input User ID and changes this user's accountBlocked status.
+&nbsp;

 ### 10. Route for Terms and Conditions Page
 #### Get All Terms and Conditions (GET)